yibo-geomatique/dashboard/Data/Datasources.md

 ## EUBUCCO
+* **status related to dashboard process** : has been identified, and documentation briefly reviewed, and feedback writen below
 * **Documentation, short description** : https://docs.eubucco.com/  EUBUCCO is a scientific database of individual building footprints for 200+ million buildings across the 27 European Union countries and Switzerland, together with three main attributes – building type, height and construction year – included for respectively 45%, 74%, 24% of the buildings.
 EUBUCCO is composed of 50 open government datasets and OpenStreetMap that have been collected, harmonized and partly validated.
 * **Feedback** :  not available on the past decade.
 Yet, to follow up because the attributes are very relevant to the dashboard focus.

 ## ATKIS-DE
+* **status related to dashboard process** : has been used on Dortmund, to be used for Frankfurt too (late 2024)
 * **Documentation** for buildings on national level: https://gdz.bkg.bund.de/index.php/default/digitale-geodaten/sonstige-geodaten/amtliche-hausumringe-deutschland-hu-de.html

 ## GHSL-UCDB
+* **status related to dashboard process** : ??
-* Global Human Settlement Layer Urban Center Database, https://ghsl.jrc.ec.europa.eu/
+* * Global Human Settlement Layer Urban Center Database, https://ghsl.jrc.ec.europa.eu/
 * **Documentation**  https://ghsl.jrc.ec.europa.eu/degurbaDefinitions.php
 * {raw_data_link:"http://cidportal.jrc.ec.europa.eu/ftp/jrc-opendata/GHSL/GHS_FUA_UCDB2015_GLOBE_R2019A/V1-0/GHS_FUA_UCDB2015_GLOBE_R2019A_54009_1K_V1_0.zip",
 dataset_citation:"Schiavina M., Moreno-Monroy A., Maffenini L., Veneri P. (2019).: GHS-FUA R2019A - GHS functional urban areas, derived from GHS-UCDB R2019A, (2015), R2019A.European Commission, Joint Research Centre (JRC) 10.2905/347F0337-F2DA-4592-87B3-E25975EC2C95 PID:http://data.europa.eu/89h/347f0337-f2da-4592-87b3-e25975ec2c95",